flu-crew/parnas/README.md

 ## Tutorial ##

 We use a human H1N1 (pdm09) dataset with HA sequences collected in 2020, downloaded from [IRD](fludb.org), for this tutorial.
-The alignment and an inferred rooted tree can be found in the tutorial [folder](https://github.com/flu-crew/parnas/tutorial/H1N1_pdm_2020.zip).
+The alignment and an inferred rooted tree can be found in the tutorial [folder](tutorial/H1N1pdm_2020.zip).

 The basic usage of PARNAS is to find a fixed number of representative taxa, as follows:<br>
-`parnas -t H1N1_human_2020_IRD_CDS.rooted.tre -n 3 --color "H1N1_parnas_n3.tre"`<br>
+`parnas -t H1N1_human_2020_IRD.rooted.tre -n 3 --color "H1N1_parnas_n3.tre"`<br>
 PARNAS will identify 3 best representative strains and save a colored tree to H1N1_parnas_n3.tre.
 Opening this tree in FigTree, will show the representatives and their respective clusters of strains with different colors.
-Below is `H1N1_parnas_n3.tre` output tree, when opened in FigTree.
-Each color corresponds to one PARNAS-selected representative.
+Below is the `H1N1_parnas_n3.tre` output tree, when opened in FigTree.
+Each color corresponds to one PARNAS-selected representative and the area of the tree it represents.

 <center>
 <img src="tutorial/figures/H1N1_parnas_n3.png">